Liberty Through Virtue

 Socratic Discussion

 Socratic discussions enable students to deeply engage with both the readings and other members of the class.
 They must listen, understand, and respond, examining other’s comments as well as their own.
-Critical thinking, problem solving, and good diplomacy are improved exponentially through these discussions.
+Critical thinking, problem-solving, and good diplomacy are improved exponentially through these discussions.
 Combined with original source material, Socratic discussions form a key part of John Adams’s educational model.

 Application

 An important part of discovering true principles is the obligation to apply them to life.
-Without the courage to apply these new-found principles, there is really no reason to make the effort to learn them.
+Without the courage to apply these newfound principles, there is really no reason to make the effort to learn them.
 The ultimate goal of a classical education is discovering fundamental truths and applying them; thus improving ourselves and the world around us.

 John Adams College is not easy.
 A degree from John Adams